Summary

 https://ocfa.org/AboutUs/Departments/CommunityRiskReductionDirectory/PlanningAndDevelopment.aspx

-Certificate of Occupancy- After the commercial space has been constructed, the final building inspection is done to receive the coveted Occupancy permit.
+Certificate of Occupancy - After the commercial space has been constructed, a final building inspection is conducted to obtain the coveted Certificate of Occupancy.
 You may pass after several inspections, including plumbing, electrical, fire safety, and building inspections.

 Food Service License